coder/coder/docs/admin/groups.md

 # Groups

 Groups can be used with [template RBAC](./rbac.md) to give groups of users access to specific templates.
+They can be defined in Coder or [synced from your identity provider](./auth.md#group-sync-enterprise).

 ![Groups](../images/groups.png)